ReneTC/laser_video/manus.md

 Did you see, at one instance the photon got amplified to 3 photons?
 But it quickly got absorbed because the atoms wasn't excited.

 So let's flash with the pump continuously to excite the atoms - **but** atoms that are still excited when the pump flashes again, will undergo stimulated emission.
-The photon form the pump comes from a random direction - so the atoms will release two photons in a random direction.
-This is not something we want.
+The photon form the pump comes from a random direction - so sadly the atoms will release two photons in a random direction - not something we want.
+Instead we want the atoms to stay excited and wait for a parallel photon to interact with.

 <img src="./07_cavity/cavity_gain_example_flash/cavity_gain_example_flash.gif"/>